choria-io/website/docs/content/configuration/pki/ca/_index.md

  * How to get the certificates on every node, this step is essentially going to be unique per site, we cannot realistically cover this for everyone.
 The [Choria Server Provisioner](https://github.com/choria-io/provisioning-agent) can enroll nodes in any CA with an API
  * Certificate revocation and renewal
  * How to use CFSSL in detail or its deployment best practices
-  * For documentation on the CFSSL project, and how to run it in a client/server fasion, please visit the [Cloudlare CFSSL documentation repo](https://github.com/cloudflare/cfssl/tree/master/doc)
+  * For documentation on the CFSSL project, and how to run it in a client/server fashion, please visit the [Cloudlare CFSSL documentation repo](https://github.com/cloudflare/cfssl/tree/master/doc)

 ## Requirements